luiarthur/padawan/_posts/outpatients/2015-09-10-outpatients.md

 Navy Blue</text> is used to indicate that the proportion is greater than %10.
 And <text style="color: white; font-weight: bold; background-color: #8D8D8D;
 padding: 2px; border-radius: 4px;">White</text> is used to indicate 0.
-Different shades of blue are used to interpolate between 0 and 10%.
+Different shades of blue are used to linearly interpolate between 0 and 10%.

 The plots are ordered according to the median proportions within each department.